aplosdev/aplos/README.md

 You can check the next steps by looking at the [Guide](https://aplos.gxbs.me/guide/) I made.

+## Contributing

+If you want to contribute to Aplós, you can check the [Contributing](https://aplos.gxbs.me/contributing) page in the documentation.

 ## Release Cycle

 Now that Aplós is an NPM Package, a release cycle is required.
 There is a new version every Saturday at 16:00 GMT for regular small updates (if there are changes), and for more critical updates every time there is a need.